DexyMaroni/interview-prep/README.md

 ## Tech decisions

-### Why Gemini 2.0 Flash?
+### Why Gemini 2.5 Flash?
 The brief recommended `ai.google.dev` as a free option with no credit card required.
-Gemini 2.0 Flash sits on that free tier and is optimised for speed — ideal for a focused task like generating three short questions.
+Gemini 2.5 Flash is the current free tier model and is optimised for speed — ideal for a focused task like generating three short questions.
 A faster model means a shorter loading state and a better user experience.

 ### Why vanilla HTML, CSS, and JavaScript?
 No framework, no build step, no dependencies to install or update.
 The entire app is three files that open directly in a browser.
 This keeps the code easy to read, easy to run, and straightforward to deploy to a static host like GitHub Pages.